The doors of opportunity for outbound sales

 Transactional & Mid-Market Deal-Making

-When outbound deals are easy to qualify, move forward, and close, there’s less people and process involved in winning a sale.
+When outbound deals are easy to qualify, move forward, and close, there are fewer people and processes involved in winning a sale.

 Transactional and mid-market sales have shorter sales cycles and aren’t as overwhelming as enterprise deals.
 The right target account might even have a sole decision-maker for purchasing your solution.